BirdeeHub/make_minesweeper_tutorial/README.md

 for zipping install scripts with the linux package, use script in LinuxInstall (you dont need to move the zip script.)

 *******************************************************************************************************************************
-Download a Java Development kit for the below instructions:
+Download a Java Development kit for the below instructions (if you have 2.0, you will only need it to create an installer):

 https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html